LarsBaumgartnerBIT/QuizApp_Programming/README.md

 - Input values are validated to be within the available answer range
 - Invalid input results in a warning message and a retry

-This ensures a smooth user experience and meets the validation requirements of the module.
+This ensures a better user experience and meets the validation requirements of the module.

 ---